sigee/stormcrawler/RELEASING.md

 ##### Put the artifacts to dist/dev

-- Next, checkout the svn dist dev space from <https://dist.apache.org/repos/dist/dev/incubator/stormcrawler>
+- Next, checkout the svn dist dev space from <https://dist.apache.org/repos/dist/dev/stormcrawler>
 - Create a new folder `stormcrawler-x.y.z-RC1`.
-- Add the `apache-stormcrawler-VERSION-incubating-source-release*` files from `stormcrawler/target/` to this folder.
+- Add the `apache-stormcrawler-VERSION-source-release*` files from `stormcrawler/target/` to this folder.
-  - `echo "  apache-stormcrawler-3.2.0-incubating-source-release.tar.gz" >> apache-stormcrawler-3.2.0-incubating-source-release.tar.gz.sha512`
+  - `echo "  apache-stormcrawler-3.4.0-source-release.tar.gz" >> apache-stormcrawler-3.4.0-source-release.tar.gz.sha512`
-  - `echo "  apache-stormcrawler-3.2.0-incubating-source-release.zip" >> apache-stormcrawler-3.2.0-incubating-source-release.zip.sha512`
+  - `echo "  apache-stormcrawler-3.4.0-source-release.zip" >> apache-stormcrawler-3.4.0-source-release.zip.sha512`
-- Ensure to add the file name to the `sha512` signature of the `apache-stormcrawler-VERSION-incubating-source-release*.zip.sha512` file as this is not automatically done via Maven.
+- Ensure to add the file name to the `sha512` signature of the `apache-stormcrawler-VERSION-source-release*.zip.sha512` file as this is not automatically done via Maven.
 - Commit the change set to the dist area (commit message "adding X.Y.Z-RC1").
-Check that the files are present in <https://dist.apache.org/repos/dist/dev/incubator/stormcrawler/stormcrawler-x.y.z-RC1>
+Check that the files are present in <https://dist.apache.org/repos/dist/dev/stormcrawler/stormcrawler-x.y.z-RC1>

 #### Check the Release Artifacts